jack-y-wang/slack-emoji-transfer/README.md

 - Run the Python Script with the following steps which should create the img and gif files of all the emojis in a /emoji folder:
   1. Create a virtual environment `pip -m venv venv`
   2. Activate the virtual environment `source ./venv/bin/activate`
-  3. Install dependencies: `pip install -r requirements.txt`
+  3. Install dependencies: `python install -r requirements.txt`
   4. Run the python script with `python script.py`

 #### Step 2